icsp-xp/DoublyLinkedList_Godot/README.md

 - `empty() -> bool` Returns true if the list is empty, false otherwise.
 - `size() -> int` Returns the total number of elements in the list.
 - `remove(it : List2Iterator) -> void` Removes the element pointed to by the iterator from the list.
 - `find(val : Variant) -> List2Iterator` Returns the iterator pointing to the first occurrence of ‘val’.
-If ‘val’ is not found, it returns null.
+If ‘val’ is not found, it returns null. (scrolls through the list from beginning to end until it finds the item)
 - `rfind(val : Variant) -> List2Iterator` Returns the iterator pointing to the last occurrence of ‘val’.
-If ‘val’ is not found, it returns null.
+If ‘val’ is not found, it returns null. (scrolls the list from the end to the beginning until it finds the item)